 9. Information about Massey University Vice-Chancellor’s Doctoral Scholarships.

 All domestic applicants at the 1 October closing date with a grade average of A (8.0 on a nine-point scale) will automatically be considered for a Massey University Vice-Chancellor’s Doctoral Scholarship.
-Applicants in the 1 April closing date round who meet the Massey University Vice-Chancellor's Doctoral Scholarship criteria will automatically be considered for a Vice-Chancellor's Doctoral scholarship in the following 1 October closing round.
+Doctoral scholarship recipients from the 1 April closing date round who meet the Massey University Vice-Chancellor's Doctoral Scholarship criteria will automatically be considered for a Vice-Chancellor's Doctoral scholarship in the following 1 October closing round.